 Fashion communication and visual communication have always been intrinsically connected.
 For example, fashion brands have always been producers of fascinating and emotional advertising campaigns, and today influencers on social media strongly rely on networked photography for promoting products, brands and lifestyles.
 But visual fashion communication is not only an important element of aesthetic persuasion and of conveying information on products and brands, it also has – often unintended – social and cultural implications and effects on beauty and body norms that needs to be addressed.
 The course Visual Fashion Communication tackles these complexities and gives an overview of the power and effects of the visual mode.
 Students will learn to analyse small and larger sets of visuals for understanding their aesthetic, formal and representational logics.
 A historical view on the changing trends in visual fashion communication will help detect stereotypes and representational techniques that are discussed regarding their economic as well as social-cultural and ethical implications.
 At the same time, visual communication is more and more saturated with technologies of artificial intelligence, which necessitates a discussion of current innovations.
 The critical knowledge of visual fashion communication obtained in this course is essential for producers as well as audiences in current highly visualized environments, such as the fashion domain.

 For further information, please consult the full-length syllabus provided on iCorsi.

 The aim of the group task is to learn how to propose, structure and conduct a research project within the field of Visual Fashion Communication.
-Within the scope of this project, you will jointly create a paper (written report) as well as a short explanatory (video) presentation on your respective topic.
+Within the scope of this project, you will jointly create an academic poster of your research project as well as a short poster presentation on your respective topic.
 Multiple feedback loops provided by the instructors serve as a continuous support throughout the whole process.
 Project findings will be presented and discussed in class.

 Language of the exam: English